2025–26 Charlotte 49ers men's basketball team

-The 2025–26 Charlotte 49ers men's basketball team represents the University of North Carolina at Charlotte during the 2025–26 NCAA Division I men's basketball season.
-The team is led by third-year head coach Aaron Fearne, and play their home games at Dale F. Halton Arena located in Charlotte, North Carolina, in their third season as members in the American Conference.
+The 2025–26 Charlotte 49ers men's basketball team represented the University of North Carolina at Charlotte during the 2025–26 NCAA Division I men's basketball season.
+The team was led by third-year head coach Aaron Fearne, and played their home games at Dale F. Halton Arena located in Charlotte, North Carolina, in their third season as members in the American Conference.

 Previous season

-The 49ers finished the 2023–24 season with a record of 11–22, 3–15 in AAC play to finish in 13th place.
+The 49ers finished the 2024–25 season with a record of 11–22, 3–15 in AAC play to finish in 13th place.
 They lost in the second of the AAC tournament to FAU.